 Repeat violations will be shared with local law enforcement and may result in suspension of access to LCSWMA facilities.
 Thank you for your help in keeping our community clean and safe!

 For a current list of disposal fees, download the Lancaster County Rate Schedule or SRMC Rate Schedule .
-We accept cash, check or credit card.
+We accept credit cards or prepaid cards as forms of payment.
 Unfortunately, we do not accept American Express at this time.